CoderDojoScotland/cine/README.md

 Follow these steps to run the code through an online IDE (integrated development environment)

-1. Go to [CodingGround website](https://www.tutorialspoint.com/execute_nodejs_online.php), you can run NodeJS code online using this took
+1. Go to [CodingGround website](https://www.tutorialspoint.com/execute_nodejs_online.php), you can run NodeJS code online using this tool
 2. Install the required packages
 3. Run the code